Heart Shaped Cherry Cake

 - 1 teaspoon baking powder

 - 1 (21 oz) can cherry pie filling (*more if using as garnish)

 For Buttercream Frosting

 - 4 cups (1 pound) powdered sugar, sifted

 - food coloring (optional)

-- Mix together on medium speed, dry cake mix, eggs, baking powder, both extracts, and 1/2 can of Lucky Leaf Premium Cherry Pie Filling until moistened.
-Fold in the remainging 1/2 can of cherry pie filling by hand until blended (if you’d prefer cherry pieces in stead of whole cherries, then just add the whole can and mix).
-Batter should appear thick.
+- Mix together on medium speed, dry cake mix, eggs, baking powder, both extracts, and 1/2 can of pie filling until moistened.
+Fold in the remaining 1/2 can of cherry pie filling by hand until well combined (if you’d prefer cherry pieces instead of whole cherries, then just add the whole can and mix).
+The batter should appear thick.

-- Pour batter into pan, and level with a spatula.
+- Pour the cake batter into pan, and level with a spatula.

-- Bake for 65-75 minutes for heart shape pan(mine was done in 65), 40-45 for 9×13 pan, or until toothpick comes out clean.
-Remove cake from oven and allow to cool completely in pan.
+- Bake for 65-75 minutes for heart shape pan, 40-45 for 9×13 pan, or until toothpick comes out clean.
+Remove the cake from the oven and allow it to cool completely in the pan.
 Invert cake onto a serving platter to decorate.

-Decorating ideas Lucky Leaf suggest: Icing all sides of the cake, then evenly spoon 1/2 can of additional cherry pie filling over top (keeping the pie filling about one inch from the edge of the cake).
-Pat sliced almonds or mini chocolate chips onto the side of the iced cake.
+- Optional Garnishes: Evenly spoon 1/2 can of additional cherry pie filling over top (keeping the pie filling about one inch from the edge of the cake).
+Or use mini chocolate chips or sprinkles.